-- Eligibility Requirements: - o Normal Retirement Age 60 (Effective 1/1/12 plan participation is frozen) - o Early Retirement Age 55 with 15 years of credited service - o Vesting 100% after 5 years of credited service - Retirement Benefit: 50% of highest 36 months of average compensation, reduced by 1/25 for each year of credited service less than 25, plus \$100 per month for each full year of service over 25 years.
+- Eligibility Requirements: - \circ Normal Retirement Age 60 (Effective 1/1/12 plan participation is frozen) - Early Retirement Age 55 with 15 years of credited service - Vesting 100% after 5 years of credited service - Retirement Benefit: 50% of highest 36 months of average compensation, reduced by 1/25 for each year of credited service less than 25, plus \$100 per month for each full year of service over 25 years.
 The maximum increase shall be \$500. - Survivor Benefit: Refund of contributions with 4% interest or, if vested, spouse entitled to 100% joint & survivor payable when participant would have met early retirement eligibility further reduced for early commencement.
 If eligible for early retirement: 100% of the benefit the participant would have received had he retired on the date of death and elected a 100% joint and survivor benefit. - Disability Benefit Service & Non-Service Related: Same as Normal Retirement benefit, based on service and final compensation to date of disability.
 Minimum benefit is \$3,600/year.
-Must have 10 years of credited service to be eligible.
+Must have 10 years of credited service to be eligible. - Post Retirement Adjustments: Effective 1/1/1995, adjustment equal to lesser of CPI or 3%.
+Aggregate total increase will not exceed the lesser of 30%, or 75% of final average salary.